kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 ## September 28th

-## Homework for October 5th
+### Homework for October 5th

-THe homework for October 5th is to continue working the tutorials in [this folder](https://scratch.mit.edu/studios/27602759/).
+The homework for October 5th is to continue working the tutorials in [this folder](https://scratch.mit.edu/studios/27602759/).

 Slightly more detailed instructions, as kids are still having trouble navigating the website: